James Gandolfini as Tony Soprano, New Jersey mob boss

 Tony steps into Holsten’s wearing a black lightweight silk short-sleeve bowling shirt with gray and cream front panels.
 The shirt has seven gray plastic buttons down the plain front, including the top button that he leaves undone under the notched camp collar.

 Most of the shirt – including the collar, the entire back, and the half sleeves – is black.
 The front of the shirt – from the shoulder seams down to the straight-cut bottom hem – is a gray silk panel with each side split by a wide cream “stripe” panel.
+According to a 2011 auction listing, the shirt was made by Mix Studio.

 Tony Soprano wore several black leather jackets over the course of The Sopranos‘ eight year run from blazers to blousons.
 He wore two different zip-front black leather jackets in the finale episode alone, including one more frequently seen example by Remy that was auctioned by Live Auctioneers with another outfit from the episode.